 Why not print them out and put them in your staff rooms...

-Inspiring winter wonder in Early Years
+How to inspire winter wonder in Early Years?

 As Educators, we need to recapture the wonder of Winter.
 This has sadly been lost on many adults and unfortunately seen as an ordeal to be endured!
 As Early Years Educators it is essential we see the magic which surrounds us and shares the opportunities with our curious little learners.
 To regain our inner child and see the wonder that is all around us when we dare to venture outdoors.